larryswinger/foilhat.party/README.md

 ### Windsor's Freedom Rally

-At the Freedom Rally in Windsor, Canada on August 28, 2021, people posed for foil hat portrait and are the catalyst seeding this global project.
-Their images, as in the slideshow above, are the first added to the archive.
+At the Freedom Rally in Windsor, Canada on August 28, 2021, people posed for foil hat portraits.
+They are the catalyst seeding this global project.
+Their images, as in the slideshow above, are the first added to the gallery.

-Anyone with video or images from that event can please submit their content via these options:
+Anyone with videos or photos from that event can please submit their content by following these steps:

-* AnonFiles.com + Instructions?

-* Dropbox + Instructions?

-* FTP + Instructions?

-* GDrive + Instructions?

-* MEGA.nz + Instructions?

-* Or contact us to share or find other solutions for large and/or batch file transfers.
+* Upload the footage somewhere.
+We recommend [anonfiles.com](https://anonfiles.com).
+You can also use Google Drive.

+* Send an email to larryswinger(at)armormail.net with "Windsor Freedom Rally" as the subject.
+Include a link to the footage inside the email.

 These videos and images will all be shared online in a 100% free/libré and open-source gallery (details coming soon) and anyone may create and share: